Configuration System#

 Putting It All Together#

-The following example demonstrates how all four configuration objects work together in a complete forecasting workflow.
+The following example demonstrates how all configuration objects work together in a complete forecasting workflow.

 import pandas as pd